blib-la/hyv/docs/04_b_USING_WEAVIATE_VECTOR_DATABASE.md

 );
 ```

-## Handling User Interactions
+### Managing User Interactions

-We'll use the `readline` library to get user inputs from the console.
-The agent processes each user
+In this step, we employ the `readline` library to obtain user inputs from the console.
+The agent
-message, and its response is stored as an "Answer" object in our Weaviate instance.
+processes every user message, with its response being saved as an "Answer" object in our Weaviate
+instance.

 ```typescript
 const rl = readline.createInterface({